tingtsai/PrintableOptics/Characterizations.md

 From the 90 degree SEM, we can use this technique to evaluate the internal structures.
+In this characterization, we found that if the doublet lens were printed at the origin, there is a string showed up in the internal structure.

 ![](/assets/img/90deg.png)